 Implementing organic weed control is an alternative to chemical herbicides.
 Most garden centers stock these organic herbicides that contain clove oil, citric acid, cinnamon oil, or vinegar.

 You can also create a homemade weed killer by using undiluted vinegar.
 Vinegar burns these weeds, and they end up wilting and dying.
 Nonetheless, note that you may need to repeat this process to be effective.

 - Use Hand Weeding Techniques

-You can also keep weeds out of sweet corn by hand, pulling the ones that grow close to young sweet corn.
+You can also keep weeds out of sweet corn by hand, pulling the ones with gloves that grow close to young sweet corn.
 If you notice that weeds are growing between cornrows, you can use a rake or a hoe to kill them.